SharePoint/sp-dev-docs/docs/sp-add-ins/sharepoint-add-ins.md

 SharePoint Add-ins don't use the server-side SharePoint object model.
-The client-side object models are greatly expanded in SharePoint 2013.
+The client-side object models are greatly expanded in SharePoint.
 Although some APIs in the SharePoint server object model aren't available in the client object models, these are almost entirely administrative and security-related classes.
 Custom SharePoint logic that addresses these areas is more appropriate for a Windows PowerShell script or classic SharePoint farm solution.
 To learn how to choose among SharePoint Add-ins, classic SharePoint farm solutions, and sandboxed solutions, see  [SharePoint Add-ins compared with SharePoint solutions](http://msdn.microsoft.com/library/0e9efadb-aaf2-4c0d-afd5-d6cf25c4e7a8%28Office.15%29.aspx).